-Tune in for the latest Cinema Scribe segment on Bring Me 2 Life Radio, today, September 3, at 2 pm ET, by clicking here.
+Tune in for the latest Cinema Scribe segment on Bring Me 2 Life Radio, Tuesday, May 19, at 2 pm ET, available by clicking here.
 And, if you don't hear it live, catch it later on demand, with new listening options available!
 In addition to Spreaker, the show is now available on iHeart Radio, Spotify, Podcast Addict and Podchaser!

 “Someone Somewhere” (“Deux moi”) (2019 production, 2020 release).
 Cast: François Civil, Ana Girardot, Camille Cottin, François Berléand, Simon Abkarian, Eye Haidara, Rebecca Marder, Pierre Niney, Paul Hamy, Maria Bunel, Patrick d’Assumçao, Vincent Scalera, Emmanuelle Bouaziz, Quentin Faure, Jeanne Arènes, Michel Lerousseau, Dady Saint-Thomas, Jessé Rémond Lacroix, Hamza Ouechtati.
 Director: Cédric Klapisch.
 Screenplay: Santiago Amigorena and Cédric Klapisch.
 Web site.
 Trailer.
 Being alone can be one of the most heart-wrenching experiences any of us can endure.
 The sense of loneliness frequently weighs heavily on us when we’re uninvolved; the lack of attachment, of connection, eats away at us and leaves us emotionally empty.
 What’s often worse, though, is having such an experience and not even realizing why we feel the way [...]

 Reviews of "Extra Ordinary," "Sorry We Missed You" and "Bacurau," as well as a podcast preview, are all in the latest Movies with Meaning post on the web site of The Good Media Network, available by clicking here.